BassedWarrior/cppargo/README.md

 `cppargo` looks for such a file to determine the project root, or determine that it is not within a `cppargo` project.

+Additionally, `cppargo` will attempt to initialize the created directory as a `git` repo.
+However it is not needed for it to be a git repo in order to create the project successfully.
+In the event that it cannot find `git` as an excecutable, it will simply issue a warning and continue.

 And finally, `cppargo` will create a `src` directory with a basic `src/main.cpp` "Hello World!"
 C++ program.
 This is the directory where all of the source files for the project should be included.